 · Continuing education programs on topics like small boat racing, boat systems, sail trim, navigation, weather, safety, etc.

 What do we ask in return?
-Besides the modest annual membership fee and good sportsmanship / citizenship, we ask you give of yourself as you receive--helping out on one or two maintenance projects each year to keep the boats seaworthy.
-Anyone with base access is eligible to join, but instead of being “just a customer” we ask that you contribute something in whatever way you can, whenever you can.
-There are no volunteer hours requirements, but the more members that help, the fewer tasks those the help out most have to do.
+Besides the modest annual membership fee and participation, we ask you to give of yourself as you receive--by helping out on one or two maintenance or volunteer opportunities to keep the clubhouse looking nice and the sailboats seaworthy.
+Anyone with base access is eligible to join, and though there are no volunteer hour requirements, the more members that help, the fewer tasks those the help out most have to do.

-We have monthly membership meetings to share information, plan events and improve the club’s operations.
+We have monthly membership meetings on the second Saturday at 10AM to share information, plan events and improve the club’s operations.
 Further, we have several smaller committee meetings (Racing, Social and Training) and semi-annual maintenance parties to perform required, periodic maintenance on the boats.
 Our members skills and participation are valued, and that is why your club can be so much more than a place to rent a boat.
-This is truly a club where you will find no strangers, just shipmates you haven’t yet met.
+This is truly a club where you will find no strangers, just sailors and shipmates that you haven’t yet met.

 Contact any of the officers listed under “who we are,” or stop by any club meeting the second Saturday every month (details elsewhere on this site) or just go click on “Member Signup” right now!